soynomm/nomm.xyz/resources/content/projects.md

 ---

 I'm a passionate tinkerer who got into software development not for a job, but for scratching that curiosity itch.
-I also really just like building stuff.
+I also really like building stuff.
 The job just naturally followed.
 Now while I have plenty more projects on my [Github page](https://github.com/soynomm), this here is a list of the ones actively maintained.